How to Protect Yourself from Irresponsible Tenants

 4. Do a Credit Check

 Not everyone with bad credit has been irresponsible with money.
 Some of them haven’t had the chance to accumulate it.
 Nevertheless, credit checks purge renters that have shown they have no financial responsibility.
 In addition, warning tenants that failure to pay rent could affect their credit score gives them incentive to pay on time.
 You can apply online to run a credit check, it’s free and only requires a social security number.
 Background checks may require a fee.
+A uk background check that was created to help reduce the risk of illegal workers.
+Also, it tackles identity fraud.
+It is seen as a procedure to help protect national security.
+Individuals cannot apply for BPSS Clearance on themselves.

 5. Have a Clear Pet Policy